-- The Business Struggles to be “understood” by tech people.
+- The business Struggles to be “understood” by tech people.

 - Tech Teams fall into “silos.”

-For example, look at “The IT Crowd” or any hacker that’s depicted in a feature film, other than Mr Robot.
-(The anomaly is when a successful tech entrepreneur is depicted in a story – then they are smartly dressed, pushy and being “visionary”)
+For example, look at “The IT Crowd” or any hacker depicted in a feature film other than Mr Robot.
+(The anomaly is when a successful tech entrepreneur is shown in the news.
+In that situation, they are smartly dressed, pushy and “visionary”)

 To help address these problems, we need to: